Minyus/pipelinex/README.md

 ### Python expression

-Strings wrapped in parentheses are evaluated as an expression.
+Strings wrapped in parentheses are evaluated as a Python expression.

 ```python
 from pipelinex import HatchDict